SENIOR CITIZENS HOUSING SOCIETY

 Richmond Kiwanis Senior Citizens Housing Society, a non-profit organization, provides and operates below-market residential accommodations for qualified seniors.
-We currently own and manage the two Kiwanis Towers immediately west of Richmond Centre, 6 units at Trafalgar Square and 6 units at Berkeley House in Richmond.
+We currently own and manage the two Kiwanis Towers immediately west of Richmond Centre, 6 suites at Trafalgar Square and 13 suites at Berkeley House in Richmond.
 Each suite at Kiwanis has the contemporary features to give you that quality of modern life you’ve been dreaming of.

 The previous 152 residents were relocated temporarily during the construction.
 Kiwanis supported the moving costs for those residents, and they were given priority to return to the new Kiwanis Towers upon completion.

 The first Kiwanis North Tower officially opened in March 2015 and the second Kiwanis South Tower opened in July the same year.
 Kiwanis initially received over 750 applications and was only able to accommodate 400 qualified senior residents in its 296 suites.

 In October 2019, Kiwanis purchased 6 more suites at another private development, Trafalgar Square, to provide more low-income affordable housing.
-In December 2020, we purchased another 6 suites at Berkeley House.
+In December 2020 & June 2021, Kiwanis purchased another 13 suites at Berkeley House.
 With these 2 new holdings, we are able to accommodate seniors with the need for 2 bedrooms and a parking stall.